-Unfortunately, the attractiveness of the influencer “job title” and intense competition in the field has led to the fact that marketers can’t choose their creators blindfolded – you may pay for big numbers, but the end result could turn out not so great.
-That’s why it might be smart to check for fake followers before agreeing on a collaboration with the influencer.
+The attractiveness of the influencer’s “job title” and intense competition in the field has led to many ínfluencers purchasing fake followers.
+It means that marketers can’t choose their influencers blindfolded – you may pay for an audience of fake followers!
+Thus, it’s crucial to check for fake followers of an influencer before agreeing on a collaboration.

 Purchased followers are one of the most common problems marketers face.
-It’s a fairly simple and affordable way to grow your account: Google’s first search result offers 1,000 followers for $ 12.99, but with more in-depth searching, you can also find better deals.
+It’s a fairly simple and affordable way to grow your account: Google’s first search result offers 1,000 followers for $ 12.99, but probably you could also find better deals.

 Additionally, fake follower providers do quite active sales by themselves: in a survey that we ran in Estonia, almost 20% of respondents admitted they had been offered to buy followers.

-Fortunately, purchased followers are relatively easy to identify.
-Here are four ways to help you check for fake followers of an influencer!
+Fortunately, fake followers are relatively easy to identify.
+Here are four things to check to find out if the Instagram influencer has fake followers!

 The first thing to look at is the influencer’s engagement rate which shows how many of their followers are actively liking, commenting, sharing, and saving their posts.

-However, remember that as the number of influencer’s followers increases, the engagement rate tends to decrease – this is completely natural and does not necessarily indicate the purchase of followers.
-While for micro-influencers, a good engagement rate would be at least 5-10%, for bigger influencers it’s often 1-3%.
+However, remember that as the number of influencer’s followers’ increases, the engagement rate tends to decrease – this is completely natural and does not necessarily indicate the purchase of followers.
+While for Instagram micro-influencers, a good engagement rate would be at least 5-15%, it’s often 1-3% for bigger influencers.

-Additionally, you can check the number of views of video posts – if it’s very low compared to the number of followers, it’s also a warning sign.
+Another tip is checking the number of video views – if it’s very low compared to the number of followers, it’s also a warning sign.

 2. Quality and the origin of followers

 If the influencer’s engagement rate is significantly lower than average, you can open the list of their followers and see if they are real followers.
-If there are many accounts without a profile picture and with just a few posts, or the usernames consist of numbers and symbols, this is a danger sign.
+If there are many accounts without a profile picture and no posts, or the usernames consist of numbers and symbols, that might refer to fake followers.

-The easiest way to find out the origin of followers is to use an influencer marketing platform: for example, in Promoty, you can see the distribution of creators’ followers by gender, age, country, and city.
-Because the data runs directly from Instagram, the influencer can’t change it by themselves.
+The easiest way to find out the origin of followers is to use an influencer marketing platform.
+In Promoty Discovery, you can see the distribution of influencers’ followers by gender, age, country, and city.
+As data runs directly from Instagram, the influencer can’t change it by themselves.